gustwindjs/gustwind/htmlisp/evolution-plan.md

 8. focused ergonomics tests for new behavior
 9. a typing gate through `deno task check:types`

-The rest of this document describes what shipped, what remains, and the order the remaining work should follow.
+The rest of this document describes what shipped, what was intentionally deferred, and why this plan can now be considered complete.

 ## Recommended Implementation Order